ADN TEAS Information

 ATI TEAS is a computerized, online proctored test.
 It will take approximately 4 hours to complete.
 It consists of questions evaluating students in basic skills of Reading, Math, Science and English.
 The exam is written at the 10-12th grade level.

 The cost for the TEAS exam is set by ATI.
 Shasta College pays for 75 codes per calendar year that are available for first-time exam attempts only through the Shasta College Testing Center; all subsequent attempts are at the cost of student.
 Authorization codes are provided on a first come, first served basis.
-Once all exams are exhausted, students will be required to pay for the TEAS exam.
+Once all the codes are exhausted, students will be required to pay for the TEAS exam.
 In order to request an authorization code, complete the TEAS Pre-Screening - Request for TEAS Testing Authorization Code.
+Students will be notified by email if they have been authorized to test.
+It can take up to two weeks to receive a code after you have submitted the form.

 All test attempts and when the test was last taken are included with the reported test results.
 Only the first 3 ATI TEAS exams are considered for admission.
 Exams must be taken with a minimum of 90 days between testing; exams taken less than 90 days after the previous exam are counted as an attempt, but the score is not used for application purposes and will not be reviewed.